percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: PT15S

-This variable defines the inactivity limit, once this limit is reached the node will be pronounced dead.
+This variable defines the inactivity limit, once this limit is reached the node will be considered dead.

 .. variable:: evs.info_log_mask